fisheeesh/portfolio_v1/README.md

 - [🚀 Get Started](#-get-started)

 ## 👋 Introduction
-This is my personal developer portfolio built with React.js, styled using TailwindCSS and Material UI (MUI).
+This is my personal developer portfolio built with Next.js, styled using TailwindCSS.
 It highlights my skills, projects, and certifications with a focus on smooth user interaction using libraries like Framer Motion, React Scroll, and React Type Animation.

 ## ✨ Features